oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-use-user-stories-when-appropriate/rule.md

 ---

 Product Backlog Items (PBIs) can be described in the form of a "User Stories" when appropriate.
-It ensures the developers will know the context for a PBI.
+It ensures the developers will know the context for a PBI.​

 As a
 I want
-so that
+so that ​​​​
 Figure: User Story - template for description

 ![ User Story - Product Backlog Item form](TFS2012UserStory.gif)